itz-me-zappex/flux/README.md

 Order of `group` config key matters a lot, if you want to overwrite value from group, specify key below `group = @<group>`, otherwise - above.
 If you want to append value to key from group, then use `+=` **after** `group` config key.

 Group name does not matter, except section name should begin with `@` symbol.
-That is how daemon defines whether that is just a section or group.
+That is how daemon figures out with whether this is section or group.

 Position of group declaration section in config file does not matter at all.